Mintbase/Grants-Program/applications/substrate_core_polywrapper.md

   Lastly, it's worth noting that polywrappers can be downloaded and executed at run-time due to the security and portability of WebAssembly.
 This means that dapps using the "Token Balance" interface can potentially update themselves without having to be rebuilt, dynamically supporting new chains as they come online.

-* **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?**
+* **Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?**

   There are not other projects solving the integration issue today at the SDK layer.
 As previously mentioned, the ["enriched metadata & typeinfo"](https://github.com/paritytech/substrate/pull/8615) PR solves the introspection problem at the chain-level, but there is more to do farther down the integration pipeline at the dapp level.
 This is where Polywrap will help.
 ## Team :busts_in_silhouette: